mertcloud/CDE_vHoL/step_by_step_guides/english.md

 This command will run the script as a simple Spark Submit.
 This is slightly different from creating a CDE Job of type Spark as the Job definition will not become reusable.

 >**⚠ Warning**
-> The CLI commands below are meant to be copy/pasted in your terminal as-is and run from the "cde_tour_ace_hol" directory.
+> The CLI commands below are meant to be copy/pasted in your terminal as-is and run from the directory where you cloned this reposiroty.
 However, you may have to update the script path in each command if you're running these from a different folder.

 ```
 cde spark submit --conf "spark.pyspark.python=python3" cde_cli_jobs/01_pyspark-sql.py